Siddhesh-Agarwal/blog/cl2lzt73k00mjjcnvch9phntw.md

 3
 ```

-This **allows us to write to a file directly without having to convert to a string**.
+This **allows us to write to a file directly without having to convert it to a string**.
 It also allows us to use the `sep` and `end` parameters of the `print()` function without worrying about how to implement them.

 _____________